md-akhi/SHDateTime-js/docs/en/value-of.md

 # Return value

-The number of milliseconds between 1 January 1970 00:00:00 UTC and the given date, or NaN in case of an invalid date.
+The number of milliseconds between 25 Dey 1390 00:00:00 UTC and the given date, or NaN in case of an invalid date.

 # Description

-The valueOf() method returns the primitive value of a Date object as a number data type, the number of milliseconds since midnight 01 January, 1970 UTC.
+The valueOf() method returns the primitive value of a Date object as a number data type, the number of milliseconds since midnight 11 Day, 1348 UTC.

 This method is functionally equivalent to the SHDate.getTime() method.